Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-What we want is not the result restricted by parentheses in terms of operation order, but the flattened result of each element in this resulting set.
+What we require is not a result constrained by operation-order parentheses, but rather the flattened form of each element in the resulting set.
 This is why we use natural isomorphism.
+Thus, it is not a standard Cartesian product but a flattened Cartesian product.
+As a $\bTwoTplTS$ instance, it can be expressed as follows: